-In connection with a property acquisition in 2015, the property located in Port Canaveral, FL was purchased, subject to a ground lease.
+In connection with the contributed properties in 2017, the property, located in Port Canaveral, Florida, was purchased subject to ground leases.
 The ground lease has an extended term of 30 years to 2045 with one 10-year renewal option.
-The Company made ground lease payments of \$29,550 during the period from January 1, 2017 to May 26, 2017 and \$35,450 for the six-month period ended June 30, 2017.
+The Company made ground lease payments of \$43,903 during the year ended December 31, 2017.
+The future minimum rent payments for the ground lease as of December 31, 2017 are as follows: